James D. Elliott, Jr.

 Administrative and Marketing Communications Manager

 Kara joined the Center in November 2012.
-A native of South Carolina, she holds a B.S. in English from the University of South Carolina.
+A native of Columbia, South Carolina, she holds a B.A. in English from the University of South Carolina.
 She also earned a Master’s in Business Administration while at the University of Denver where she focused her studies in hospitality management and marketing.
 Kara has traveled extensively throughout the United States and abroad and has experienced much in the natural world, but credits the Center with pointing her eyes skyward.
 She is passionate about environmental conservation and dedicated to sharing the Center’s mission.

 As Administrative and Marketing Communications Manager, she manages the administrative office and oversees all communications while assisting with special events and fundraising.

-Daniel J. Prohaska
+Daniel J. Prohaska, MA, CFRE

 Emily joined the Center in March of 2014 after moving to Charleston, South Carolina from Holly, Michigan.
 She received her B.A. from Kent State University where she studied Fine Arts and Creative Writing.
 As an avid birder, Emily has participated in numerous bird surveys around the Great Lakes, Midwest, and Southeast regions.
 In addition to working full-time with our development office, she is a volunteer in the Avian Medical Clinic and passionately participates in taking calls through the after-hours injured bird line as well as with the renesting of young birds.

 Guest Services Representative